HariSekhon/HariSekhon/README.md

 Even crazier,
-the first decade of my career I released almost nothing because GitHub didn't exist when I started, so I have even more code stuck in private repos that I have no time to go back to QA and release.
+the first decade of my career I released almost nothing because GitHub didn't exist when I started, so I have even more code stuck in private repos that I maintained and migrated over years in Subversion, then Mercurial, then Git, but have no time to go back to QA and release.
         </p>
       </td>
     <td width="50%">